wanghaisheng/yt-dlp-wrap-ffmpeg-wasm/README.md

 * Progress events
 * Utility functions

-## Usage
+## Installation

+You can install youtube-dl-wrap via npm (`npm i youtube-dl-wrap`).
-Youtube-dl will not be automatically downloaded.\
+Youtube-dl itself will not be automatically downloaded.
 Provide it yourself or use some of the following functions to download the binary.

 ```javascript